Harmos274/SQA-Assignment/README.md

 ### Most common errors

-We will address **4 common errors** that are already encountered while doing a code review.
-These can be avoid by following good practices.
-You will find [here](https://www.backhub.co/blog/best-practices-reviewing-pull-requests-github) and [here](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) an article which you could use as a guide for your code reviews.
+We will address **4 common errors** that we already encountered during code reviews.
+Those could have been avoided by following some good practices.
+You will find [here](https://www.backhub.co/blog/best-practices-reviewing-pull-requests-github) and [here](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) two articles which you can use as guides when you're reviewing code.

 #### Do NOT let the code cool down